tomasrm/tomasrm.github.io/index.md

 I am an Assistant Professor at University of Brasilia.

-I was previously a Postdoctoral Researcher at Universitat Pompeu Fabra and Barcelona GSE.
+I was previously a Postdoctoral Researcher at the Universitat Pompeu Fabra and Barcelona GSE.
 I received a PhD in Economics from Universidad Carlos III de Madrid in 2019.